Toronto–York Spadina subway extension: Development

 The TYSSE has spurred the development of Vaughan's transit-oriented city centre at Vaughan Metropolitan Centre.
 Vaughan Councillor Alan Shefman stated in 2016 that the new city centre will eventually create the density to justify a subway.
 To this end, Vaughan Mayor Maurizio Bevilacqua worked with a developer to build several high-rise buildings near Vaughan Metropolitan Centre station; however, when the extension opened in 2017, the area still mainly consisted of the aforementioned low-density uses and vacant land.
-By 2023, however, several high-density residential towers had been completed in the area, such as CG Tower and Festival Condominiums.
+By 2023, however, several high-density condominium towers had been completed in the area, such as CG Tower and Festival Condominiums, the two tallest buildings in Vaughan.